Skip to main content

 3. Enter the information from the above in the IVS Django admin

-You’ll need to remote login to the server in a shell, and you’ll have to do this since the customer can not.
-Once logged in, you’ll want to start an interactive python shell as:
+For this step, we need access to the server in a shell.
+FileWave Support will have to do this since a hosted customer can not access the server.
+Once logged in, we'll start an interactive python shell as:

 sudo /usr/local/filewave/python/bin/python /usr/local/filewave/django/manage.pyc shell

-And once you are in the shell, we’ll look up all usernames, but the one we are looking for will start with imagingadmin
+And once we are in the shell, we’ll look up all usernames, but the one we are looking for will start with imagingadmin

 from fwauth.models import User